aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt_start.md

 +--------+--------+--------+-----------+--------------+---------+---------+---------+
 ```

 neuron-rtd can manage one or more devices.
-Select contigous Inferentia devices to be managed by a single neuron-rtd.
+Select contiguous Inferentia devices to be managed by a single neuron-rtd.

 #### Create a configuration file for each instance